Assault & Battery

 Domestic Violence

-Domestic violence charges are among the most serious and the most emotional.
+Domestic violence charges are among the most serious, and the most emotional.
 What some people might think is a little family argument, or a dispute among couples, can lead to a felony arrest by law enforcement.
 Oftentimes arguments can get out of hand and lead to one spouse calling the police and claiming violence when none occurred.
+Domestic violence convictions can be life-altering events and hiring a lawyer to handle these cases should be taken with the same seriousness.

 Consequences of a domestic violence conviction can have far-reaching implications.
 They carry fines, requirements to complete a 52-week domestic violence class, a moral turpitude conviction on your record and may lead to deportation if you are not a citizen of this country.